go-rod/go-rod.github.io/error-handling.md

 The methods like `MustNavigate` and `MustElement` are commonly used in example code or quick scripting.
 They are useful for jobs like smoke testing, site monitoring, end-to-end test, etc.
-If you want to code for jobs with lots of uncertainty, such as web scraping, the non-prefixed version will be a better choice.
+Jobs with lots of uncertainty, such as web scraping, the non-prefixed version will be a better choice.

 The prefixed version is just the non-prefixed version wrapped with an error checker.
-Here's the source code of the `MustElement`, as you can see it's just the `Element` with several extra lines of code:
+Here's the source code of the `MustElement`, as you can see it just calls the `Element` with several extra lines to panic if err is not `nil`:

 ```go
 func (p *Page) MustElement(selectors ...string) *Element {